juliangehring/MultipleTesting.jl/docs/citations.md

 Liptak, T. (1958).
 On the combination of independent tests.
 Magyar Tud Akad Mat Kutato Int Kozl 3, 171–197.

+Mudholkar, G.S., and George, E.O.
+(1977).
+The Logit Statistic for Combining Probabilities - An Overview (Rochester University NY, Dept of Statistics).

 Simes, R.J.
 (1986).
 An improved Bonferroni procedure for multiple tests of significance.
 Biometrika 73, 751–754.